Yam3tsu/fsop-target-finder/README.md

                         You can get the interface by using fsop-target-finder --interface

   -std {stdin,stdout,stderr}, --standard-stream {stdin,stdout,stderr}
+                        This option allows to quickly use one of the 3 standard stream

+  -custom {exit}, --custom-stream {exit}
+                        This option allows to use one of the premaid custom streams.
+                        These streams are located at /home/pwnguy/Tools/fsop/fsop-target-finder/custom_streams/.
+                        An example of premade stream is the exit stream.
+This is a stream on which exit will call a function from the vtable.
+                        To get more detail about the exit read the docs

   --interface           Get the interface of the object passed via --stream or --stream-file

   --libc LIBC           Path to the libc used by the binary